Cole, Yankees withstand rain to beat Red Sox 3-1

 Red Sox: LHP Chris Sale threw a bullpen two days after pitching in a game for the first time since Tommy John surgery on March 30, 2020.
 Sale threw 39 pitches in three scoreless innings for the FCL Red Sox and will make his next rehab start Tuesday for Double-A Portland. … SS Xander Bogaerts (sore left wrist) was held out of the lineup but is expected to play Sunday night.

 Yankees: RHP Luis Severino was scheduled to face hitters but it was postponed due to rain.
 Severino will face hitters Sunday and could start a rehab assignment shortly.
 He has not pitched in the majors since 2019 after having Tommy John surgery, and his return was slowed because of a groin injured sustained June 12 in a rehab appearance. … RHP Corey Kluber (right shoulder strain), who has been throwing from 120 feet, could throw a bullpen by the end of next week. … OF Clint Frazier (vertigo) will see an eye specialist Monday. … LF Tim Locastro exited after the first inning and an MRI showed a torn ACL.
-He injured his knee crashing into the wall in foul territory to catch a flyball by Verdugo.
+He injured his knee crashing into the wall in foul territory to catch a fly ball by Verdugo.

 UP NEXT